 Meanwhile, Deadshot and Captain Boomerang shoot at each other as they both dash towards the helicopter.
-Lawton gets inside first and manages to take off, but not before Harkness manages to hop aboard.
+Lawton gets inside first and manages to take off, but not before Harkness is able to hop aboard.
 Deadshot manages to lose Captain Boomerang as he spins the helicopter, causing his foe to fall back onto Arkham grounds as he flies off towards the city limits.

 Back on the ground, the Gotham P.D. and the S.C.U. are on the ropes as Bane leads the prisoners on a violent charge towards the bridge that leads into the city.
 Fortunately, Batman arrives and rips the venom-filled tubes out of the mask, causing the behemoth to grow weary and fall into the bay.

 With the police and the S.C.U. finally regaining control against the inmates, Batman takes notice of the fleeing helicopter.
 As such, he summons the Batwing as he flies off to give chase.